There are two uses of the gray card below, metering exposure and controlling White Balance (below).

 Metering a precise exposure is a hard problem.
 Incident meters work well, easiest (if not always convenient).
 Reflected camera meter accuracy can sometimes be a close ballpark, but reflective meters are really just a guide, not an absolute (depends on scene colors).
 So after we avoid clipping, then what looks right on the camera rear LCD is really about the best plan.
 Meaning, if we need to compensate, then we need to compensate.

 But when checking for clipping, we always have to look at each of the three RGB histograms.
 The single gray histogram is NOT valid color data, it is a mathematical manipulation (called luminance, about how grayscale can reproduce brightness of color values).
 It is NOT true data, and it CANNOT show RGB clipping, usually not at all.
 The colors register differently, and then White Balance shifts red and blue oppositely.
 To see clipping, we must look at each of the three RGB histograms.
-More about the three RGB histograms.
+More about the three channels in RGB histograms.